-Elizabeth A. Coonan is a member of BrownWinick and serves as Co-Chair of BrownWinick'sEmployment Law practice group.
+Elizabeth A. Coonan is a member of BrownWinick and serves as Chair of BrownWinick'sEmployment Law practice group.

 Elizabeth represents clients in the areas of employment, workers' compensation and business immigration law.
 She assists employers with policy development and enforcement, non-competes and other restrictive covenants, litigation and workers' compensation strategy and provides trainings on drug testing, harassment and FMLA issues.
 Elizabeth has also serves as an independent investigator for harassment and other claims.
 Elizabeth counsels clients regarding discipline and termination situations and compliance with local, state and federal employment and civil rights laws and regulations.
 She represents clients in proceedings in front of various courts and administrative bodies including the Iowa Civil Rights Commission and the Iowa Division of Workers' Compensation.
 Elizabeth also assists clients in dispute resolution using alternate forums and is a certified mediator.

-Elizabeth has been included in The Best Lawyers in America® since 2012 for her work in the area of workers' compensation law and was named as a Super Lawyers Rising Star for her work in the area of Employment Law in 2013.
-Beth is a member of the Polk County and Iowa State (Workers' Compensation and Labor and Employment Law Sections) Bar Associations and a Drake Law Women Advisory Board Member.
-She is also a member of the Iowa Association of Workers’ Compensation Attorney.
-Elizabeth is active in the community as a Commissioner on the Iowa Commission on the Status of Women and a member of the Board of Directors of House of Mercy and serves on the Broadlawns Advocacy Circle.
-She was also recently appointed by the Governor to serve on the Iowa Department of Human Rights Board.
-She previously served as the President of the Board of Directors of the Young Women's Resource Center, is a graduate of and a past member of the Board of Governors of the Greater Des Moines Leadership Institute, served as the Strategic Planning Director and Fund Development Director for the Junior League of Des Moines, and serves other non-profit organizations in varying capacities.
+Elizabeth has been included in The Best Lawyers in America® since 2012 for her work in the area of workers' compensation law and was has been named in Super Lawyers for her work in the area of Employment Law since 2013.
+Beth is a member of the Polk County and Iowa State (Workers' Compensation and Labor and Employment Law Sections) Bar Associations.
+She is also a member of the Iowa Association of Workers’ Compensation Attorneys.
+Elizabeth is active in the community as a Commissioner on the Iowa Commission on the Status of Women, serves on the Iowa Department of Human Rights Board, is a member of the Board of Directors of House of Mercy and a member of the Board of Directors for the Des Moines Pastoral Counseling Center.
+She previously served as the President of the Board of Directors of the Young Women's Resource Center, is a graduate of and a past member of the Board of Governors of the Greater Des Moines Leadership Institute, served as a member of the Broadlawns Advocacy Circle and served as the Strategic Planning Director and Fund Development Director for the Junior League of Des Moines.
+She also serves other non-profit organizations in varying capacities.

 Elizabeth received her B.A. in Political Science and International Studies from Miami University in Oxford, Ohio and her J.D., with honors, from Drake University.
 She was admitted to the Iowa bar in 2002 and subsequently admitted to practice before the United States District Courts for the Northern and Southern Districts of Iowa and the United States Eighth Circuit Court of Appeals.